wiKI-admin/Wiki_pages/What_Is_Software_Testing_Wiki.md

     bugs in the source code.

-4.  **Acceptance Testing:** This level of testing is done to check the software\'s acceptability.
+4.  **Acceptance Testing:** This level of testing is done to check the software's acceptability.
 The aim of this test level is to determine whether the software is as per the business standard, and if it is ready to be deployed in the market.